TheThomasD/Vigo-16/README.md

 ## The Controller

 The controller features 8 buttons, one micro-SD card slot, a 1.8" 128x160 RGB TFT LCD and an ESP32-WROOM-32E chip.
-The display shows "Driver IC:ST7735" and "SW-M35 V2.0 210506" printed on its back.
+The display shows "Driver IC:ST7735" and "SW-M35 V2.0 210506" printed on its back ([this](https://techoverflow.net/2023/05/30/minimal-esp32-platformio-128x160px-tft-display-example-using-adafruit-st7735/) might be helpful in the future).
 The controller board shows the print "VIGO-16 V3.3 211105".
 There is also another connecter that is usally used for powering devices, but I haven't figured out yet what it is for.

 ### Connection the controller